One Page CV or Resume – Why is it a Good Idea, How to Write it (an Exercise)

 super 14 – rugby world cup 2011 – pieter van der westhuizen – percy montgomery’s hairstylist – french rugby – rugby union rules – rugby league – aussie rules – rugby fixtures 2010 – brumbies – western province – the bulls – the sharks

-So the ‘world cloud’ serves 2 purposes:
+So the ‘word cloud’ serves 2 purposes:

 1. It gives a quick overview of what the site contains; and